INHERIT THE DUST

 $65 / £45

-SIGNED COPIES will be available online at photoeye.com or through galleries representing Nick Brandt.
+SIGNED COPIES are available online at photoeye.com or through galleries representing Nick Brandt.

 Three years after the conclusion of his trilogy, On This Earth, A Shadow Falls Across the Ravaged Land, Nick Brandt returns to East Africa to photograph the escalating changes to the continent’s natural world.